The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Introduction and statements of main results

 We prove in \cref{thm:scattering_diagram_comparison} that the (combinatorially defined) scattering diagram $\fD_\GHKK$ of \cite[Theorem 1.12]{Gross_Canonical_bases} is equivalent to our (geometrically defined) scattering diagram $\fD_U$.
 From this we deduce the comparison theorems for both A-cluster variety and X-cluster variety, see \cref{thm:comparison_with_GHKK_A-type} and \cref{cor:comparison_with_GHKK_X-type}.
 For simplicity, here we only state the latter:

-\begin{theorem}[see \cref{cor:comparison_with_GHKK_X-type}] Let $\cX$ be a Fock-Goncharov skew-symmetric X-cluster variety (possibly with frozen variables), such that $H^0(\cX,\cO_\cX)$ is finitely generated, $U \coloneqq \Spec(H^0(X,\cO_\cX))$ is smooth, and the canonical map $\cX \to U$ is an open immersion.
+\begin{theorem}[see \cref{cor:comparison_with_GHKK_X-type}] Let $\cX$ be a Fock-Goncharov skew-symmetric X-cluster variety (possibly with frozen variables), such that $U \coloneqq \Spec(H^0(X,\cO_\cX))$ is smooth and the canonical map $\cX \to U$ is an open immersion, (e.g.\ double Bruhat cells in semisimple complex Lie groups).
 Then $U$ is a smooth affine log Calabi-Yau variety containing an open split algebraic torus, so our \cref{thm:main} applies.
 Let $\cX^\vee$ be the Fock-Goncharov dual, and let $\can(\cX^\vee)$ be as in \cite[Theorem 0.3]{Gross_Canonical_bases}.
 Let $A_U$ be our mirror algebra as in \cref{rem:after_main_theorem}.
 The following hold: \begin{enumerate} \item The (combinatorially defined) structure constants of \cite[Theorem 0.3(1)]{Gross_Canonical_bases} are equal to our (geometrically defined) structure constants.
 Hence they give $\can(\cX^{\vee})$ an algebra structure, equal to our mirror algebra $A_U$. \item The mirror algebra $\can(\cX^{\vee}) \simeq A_U$, together with its theta function basis, is independent of the cluster structure; it is canonically determined by the variety $U$. \end{enumerate} \end{theorem}

-Under the natural assumptions of our comparison theorems, we obtain geometric understandings of various combinatorial constructions and answer several conjectures in \cite{Gross_Canonical_bases}:
+The comparison theorems have two-fold implications.
+First they give a concrete combinatorial way of computing the abstract non-archimedean curve counting in the case of cluster varieties.
+Conversely, we obtain geometric interpretations of various combinatorial constructions and answer several conjectures in \cite{Gross_Canonical_bases}:

 (1) As our naive counts are always nonnegative integers, we obtain a much more conceptual proof of the positivity of the structure constants, and of the coefficients of the scattering functions $f_x$, which then implies the positivity in the Laurent phenomenon for cluster algebras, see Theorems 1.13 and 4.10 in loc.\ cit..